 The function and structure of the brain is affected by alcohol, heroin, cocaine and nicotine and other addictive drugs.
 Some scientists have claimed that the brain’s ‘circuits’ are altered and ‘usurped’ by drugs.
 The part of a person’s brain that controls emotions impairs the will of the addict.
 The nerve cells and the way they communicate is affected and an out-of-control and compulsive use is developed, even when one knows that only harm can result from taking the drug.
 Studies using advanced technology have shown that shapes of brain cells and structure of synapses actually change when drugs such as opiates are used in high doses and for a prolonged time.
 Even the brain functioning of a cocaine addict and one who is using it is different.
 Drug users may be using it for medical purposes, like opioids such as morphine that are prescribed for pain.

-For more information on this and other addiction problems visit us at Florida House Experience.
+For more information on this and other addiction problems visit us at FHE Health.
 Contact us today.